 Performance tuning options for the CPU are as follows:

-- Make sure that no unnecessary programs are running in background.
-Turn off unnecessary services.
+- Make sure that no unnecessary programs are running in the background.
+Turn off all unnecessary services on Linux.

 - Use cron to schedule jobs (e.g., backup) to run at off-peak hours.